 - Avoid repeating similar content or stretching a message too long

-A well-paced story feels natural to follow and encourages users to watch it through to the end, reducing cognitive load and guiding viewers seamlessly toward completion and conversion.
+A well-paced story feels natural to follow and gets watched through to the end.
+Less cognitive load, and a smoother path toward completion and conversion.

-Even the most engaging story can fall flat without clear direction.
-Calls-to-action (CTAs) guide users on what to do next and help convert attention into interaction.
+Even the most engaging story falls flat without direction.
+Calls to action tell viewers what to do next and convert attention into interaction.

 Effective CTAs: